paulduchesne/tangible-film-ontology/README.md

 | tfo:hasAgent | Agent referenced by the credit, or involved in event. | http://example_archive.org/agent/7722 |

 #### Agent
-An action related to the creation, acquisition or modification of a manifestion or item.
+An action related to the creation, acquisition or modification of a manifestation or item.
 | Property | Description | Example |
 | ---- | ---- | ---- |
 | rdf:type | An instance of this class. | tfo:Agent|